 Rats and mice are rodents that scavenge for their food.
 Marijuana plants are an example of such rodent food.

-Rats and mice on cannabis
+- FAQs about rats and mice on cannabis plants

 As with many scavengers, they aren’t particularly picky when it comes to eating.
 They generally prefer human trash, but as soon as they run out of this first option they are known for gobbling up plant material.